Abstraction in Style: Beyond Texture and Color: Results and Experiments

 \section{Results and Experiments}

-Figure~\ref{fig:two_stage_examples} shows the results of four target images rendered in five distinct styles by AiS, including the intermediate hidden backbone image and the corresponding abstraction proxies.
-As seen, given the same target for each row, different abstraction proxies are inferred by the specific trained A-VATs.
+Figure~\ref{fig:two_stage_examples} shows the results of four target images rendered in five distinct \lm{illustrative} styles by AiS.
+As seen, given the same target \lm{and backbone} for each row, different abstraction proxies are inferred by the specific trained A-VATs.
 In Figure~\ref{fig:one_for_all_short}, we show more challenging abstracted cases.
 In each column, the same target image is generated into different art styles.
 Figure~\ref{fig:three_mixup} demonstrates visual designs that intermix reference exemplars with AiS-generated results to test for stylistic consistency.
 As shown, the generated results blend seamlessly with the exemplars, maintaining visual harmony with nearly imperceptible differences.

 The disentanglement of A-VAT and S-VAT provides controllability in the stylized image generation.
 It allows for mixing up A-VAT and S-VAT to create new designs.
 In Figure~\ref{fig:mixup}, we combine three distinct A-VATs with four S-VATs.
 As shown, the A-VAT decisively determines the geometric layout and structural essence of the result, while the S-VAT consistently provides the stylistic rendering.
 This systematic mixing validates the robustness of our disentanglement and highlights its potential for controllable generative design.